 Steve Bergin- Assistant Coach and Manager of Hockey Operations

-Steve Bergin is in his second season as Assistant Coach and Manager of Hockey Operations after a successful first season helping lead South Carolina to the Kelly Cup Finals.
-Bergin was named to his position on Aug.
-17, 2016.
-Previously, Bergin spent five seasons as a defenseman with the Pensacola Ice Flyers of the Southern Professional Hockey League (SPHL).
+Steve Bergin has served as the team's Assistant Coach and Manager of Hockey Operations for two seasons from 2016-18.
+After helping lead South Carolina to the Kelly Cup Finals in his first year, Bergin helped the Stingrays to their best regular season in team history during 2017-18.
+Previously, the Groton, MA native spent five seasons as a defenseman with the Pensacola Ice Flyers of the Southern Professional Hockey League (SPHL).

 Prior to turning pro, Bergin played four seasons of NCAA Hockey at the University of Connecticut, scoring 22 points (six goals, 16 assists) in 131 career games.
-Bergin is a product of Lawrence Academy and the Boston Jr. Bruins and is a native of Groton, MA.
+Bergin is also a product of Lawrence Academy and the Boston Jr. Bruins.

 Rick Covard- Head Athletic Trainer

-Rick Covard enters his fourth season as Head Athletic Trainer for the Stingrays and has been associated with the team for the last seven campaigns.
+Rick Covard has served as the team's Head Athletic Trainer for five seasons and has been associated with the Stingrays for the last eight campaigns.
 A native of Rochester, NY, Covard has over 15 years of experience in sports medicine including seven years at Trident Sports Medicine in North Charleston.